dougeby/IntuneDocs/intune/windows-enrollment-status.md

 - Why were my applications not installed during Device setup phase during Autopilot deployment that is using Enrollment Status Page?
   - To guarantee applications are installed during the Device setup phase during an Autopilot deployment, first, ensure the application is selected to block access in the selected apps list.
 Second, ensure you targeting of the applications to the same AAD device group your Autopilot profile was assigned to.

-- Why is the Enrollment Status Page showing for non-Autopilot deployments, for example when a user logs in for the first time on a Configuration Manager co-mgmt enrolled device?
+- Why is the Enrollment Status Page showing for non-Autopilot deployments, for example when a user logs in for the first time on a Configuration Manager co-management enrolled device?
-  - The Enrollment status page is designed to provide installation status for all enrollment methods, this includes Autopilot, Configuration Manager co-mgmt and also when any new user logs into the device that has Enrollment status page policy applied for the first time.
+  - The Enrollment status page is designed to provide installation status for all enrollment methods, including Autopilot, Configuration Manager co-management and also when any new user logs into the device that has Enrollment status page policy applied for the first time.

 - How can I disable the Enrollment Status Page if it has been configured on the device?
   - Enrollment status page policy is set on a device at the time of enrollment, to disable it you can create a custom OMA-URI setting with the following configurations: